Tag Archive for OEM

 Vista is coming…

 2007-01-30 (next Tuesday) is given as the date for Windows Vista’s launch to the wider world.
 It’s an expensive beast so I think that I’ll wait for a while and take the plunge when all the hype has died down.
-When compared with retail prices, it seems that a TechNet Plus subscription would be a good move, particularly as it would be useful to have an awareness of up and coming Microsoft Technology for my work.
+When compared with retail prices, it seems that a TechNet Plus subscription would be a good move, particularly as it would be useful to have an awareness of up-and-coming Microsoft Technology for my work.
 However, what looks really tempting is the OEM option.
 There are caveats with this, especially since Microsoft changed the licensing arrangements so that OEM Windows should only be bought installed on a complete PC.
-This has always been the case with its server and office software but buying a component such as a CPU or hard drive once was sufficient for OEM Windows.
+This has always been the case with its server and office software, but buying a component such as a CPU or hard drive once was sufficient for OEM Windows.
 I suppose that I’ll keep waiting then…

-• As is commonly the case with places like these, all the views that you find expressed on here in postings and articles are mine alone and not those of any organisation with which I have any association, through work or otherwise.
-With regards to any comments left on the site, I reserve the right to reject any that are inappropriate.
-Otherwise, whatever is said is the sole responsibility of whoever is leaving the comment.
+• All the views that you find expressed on here in postings and articles are mine alone and not those of any organisation with which I have any association, through work or otherwise.
+As regards editorial policy, whatever appears here is entirely of my own choice and not that of any other person or organisation.